Get a free, no obligation personal loan quote with rates as low as 6.99%

 2. Have the work completed

-In order to participate in the Chauffez Vert program you need to complete and submit your application within six months of having the work completed.
+To participate in the Chauffez Vert program, you need to complete and submit your application within six months of having the work completed.

 Bottom Line

-Before you complete any renovations on your home, make sure you check for any home renovation tax credits offered by the federal or provincial governments.
+Before you begin any renovations on your home, make sure you check for any home renovation or green tax credits in Canada.
 Although renovations can be a huge pain and a serious financial burden, they’re often necessary to improve the living quality of you or someone you care about.
+But with the different tax credits available, you can put a little money back in your pocket.

 Bryan Daly avatar on Loans Canada